elduderinow/shop/README.md

 - instead of a checkbox, you can put in an amount
 - a confirmation box will display your order and calculate the total and delivery time
 - the total amount ever spent is displayed at the footer.
+- the express delivery checkbox keeps checked if checked.
+- the Validity is done with OOP.

 ## PROGRESS
 The order form was overal not so difficult, some parts were more challenging than others.
 I thought I finished, but ran in a error where the products got messed up in the sessions if you randomly pick a product.
-The cookie was also confusing at the start, because you can only change it with setcookie, and this you can only use above the html tag. i first tried to handle it as a session and a object where I would change the value like with an object or session.
+The cookie was also confusing at the start, because you can only change it with setcookie, and this you can only use above the html tag.
+I first tried to handle it as a session and an object where I would change the value like with an object or session.

+I encountered several errors where the products didn't match the value of the prices etc. Luckily I fixed all of them, it took some time, but I learned a lot from it.

 ## THE PROJECT ITSELF & MY OPINION